 The Blue SC transmits speed and cadence data to any device with ANT+ or Bluetooth Smart connectivity, and does so simultaneously, so you can pair your Garmin cycling computer or watch via ANT+ and record your route on your phone as well if you connect via Bluetooth, for example.

-As you know, I always like to specify the origin of the test devices, to eliminate "bought" test suspensions.
-In this case, I bought Wahoo Blue SC directly in the shop and it has not been given by the manufacturer for the test.
-In fact, it will remain permanently installed in one of my bikes.
+As you know, I always like to specify the origin of the test devices, to eliminate suspicions of "purchased" tests.
+In this case the Wahoo Blue SC was purchased directly from the store and was not loaned by the manufacturer for testing.
+In fact, it will be permanently installed on one of my bikes.

 If you like the work I do and want to support the web, you can buy the sensor through Wahoo on your website or in one of the Amazon links that you can find further down This way you can contribute to the expansion of the web and the purchase of new devices without costing you absolutely nothing.